openjdk/leyden/README.md

 - **[Ahead-of-Time Code Compilation (JEP draft 8335368)](https://openjdk.org/jeps/8335368)**: Methods that are frequently used during the training run can be compiled and stored along with the AOT cache.
-As a result, as soon as the application starts up in the production run, its methods can be can be natively executed.
+As a result, as soon as the application starts up in the production run, its methods can be natively executed.
   - This feature is enabled by default when you create an AOT cache.
 It can be disabled with the diagnostic flag `-XX:-AOTCodeCaching`.